 Each format of each book you publish must have its own unique ISBN so you'll need several of them if you plan to publish 1) one book in multiple formats, or 2) more than one book—in which case, the block of ten is your best buy, even if you only use three or four of them.

-Keep in mind that ISBNs are sold by country: authors in the U.K. can buy them from Nielsen Book, while Canadian publishers get ISBNs at no charge through the government.
-Find out how your country offers ISBNs, and purchase your own.
+Keep in mind that ISBNs are sold by country: find out how your country offers ISBNs, and purchase your own.
 While some self-publishing platforms offer free ISBNs, we have an article on the benefits of owning your own ISBN.